 Narcissus.
 This very special daffodil has 2-3 fragrant, ivory-white double flowers per stem.
+The center is a charming soft yellow.
 Height 14-18".
 Bulb size 12-14 cm in circ.

-Planting: Select a site that offers full sun or partial shade.
+Select a site that offers full sun or partial shade.
 Most daffodils tolerate a range of soils but grow best in moderately fertile, well-drained soil that is kept moist during the growing season.
-Many of the popular species prefer neutral to acidic soils, but some prefer slightly alkaline soils, so consult your local nursery to see which is best for your daffodil variety.
-Select high-quality daffodil bulbs that have not dried out.
-The larger the bulb, the better.
 Plant bulbs 1-½ to 5 times their own depth.
 Where winters are severe, make sure there are at least 3 inches of soil covering the bulb.
 Daffodils will tolerate some crowding, but they prefer to be spaced 3 to 6 inches apart.
 It may help to sprinkle a little bulb fertilizer in the hole during planting.

 Apply a low-nitrogen, high-potassium fertilizer after flowering if bulbs are not performing as desired.
 Water late-flowering daffodils in dry spring weather (flowers may abort in dry conditions).
 Deadhead plants as flowers fade and allow leaves to remain for at least 6 weeks.
 Lift and divide the clumps when flowering becomes sparse or the clumps congested.
 After daffodils bloom in the spring, allow the plants to grow until they die off.
 They need time after blooming to store energy in the bulbs for next year’s bloom.
 To remove the dead plants, either snip them off at the base, or twist the leaves while pulling lightly.
 Once daffodils and tulips have gone by, add bonemeal to the soil for next year’s blooms.